hyrise/DYOD_SoSe23/README.md

 # OpossumDB

-*Have a look at our [contributor guidelines](CONTRIBUTING.md)*
+*Have a look at our [contributor guidelines](CONTRIBUTING.md).*

 ## Dependencies
-You can install the dependencies on your own or use the install_dependencies.sh script (**recommended**) which installs all of the therein listed dependencies and submodules.
+You can install the dependencies on your own or use the `install_dependencies.sh` script (**recommended**), which installs all of the therein listed dependencies and submodules.
-The install script was tested under macOS Monterey and Ubuntu 20.04 (apt-get).
+The install script was tested under macOS Monterey and Ubuntu 22.04 (apt-get).

 See [dependencies.md](dependencies.md) for a detailed list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
 As compilers, we generally use the most recent version of gcc and clang.
 Older versions may work, but are neither tested nor supported.